- Meet Consumers/Patients

 Check with your pharmacist on guides for which drugs can be administered by simple crushing and mixing with water.
 (The Institute for Safe Medicine Practices offers a list called “Oral Dosage Forms That Should Not Be Crushed,” online at www.ismp.org/tools/donotcrush.pdf.) ¶

-General recommendations on medication administration through a feeding tube can be found on the Oley website, www.oley.org (see “Tube Feeding Troubleshooting Guide” and “Some Practice Recommendations for Medication Administration,” by J. Boullata, PharmD, RPh, BCNSP, LifelineLetter, Sept/Oct 2011).
+General recommendations on medication administration through a feeding tube can be found on the Oley website, www.oley.org (see “Tube Feeding Troubleshooting Guide” and “Drug Administration through a Feeding Tube,” by J. Boullata, PharmD, RPh, BCNSP, LifelineLetter, Sept/Oct 2011).